Data Protection Framework

 To make an informed decision on whether to provide your personal data to InfoSaaS using this website, we need to make you aware of any organisations that act as Data Processors for us in the provision of our services to you.
-These include SalesForce (for sales administration and account management purposes), Mailchimp (for consented marketing communications), Stripe and Paypal (for payment processing activities).
+These include Pipedrive (for sales administration and account management purposes), Mailchimp (for consented marketing communications), Stripe and Paypal (for payment processing activities).

 The activities within which each of these Data Processors participates have been recorded within the applicable Privacy Impact Assessments (also known as Data Protection Impact Assessments under GDPR).
-These are available upon request from the InfoSaaS Data Protection Officer (see Section 9).
+These are available upon request from the InfoSaaS Data Protection Manager (see Section 9).

 6. Website Cookies